taylor-SUNY-Poly/CS512_Info/README.md

 - **Sprint Backlog** (end of Sprint 1)
 - **Burndown Chart** (covering Sprint 1)

 > If your tool cannot export a burndown, include a screenshot.
+You can also plot line graphs in markdown using mermaid.
+There is an example of this is in the smaple deliverables.

 ### 6) One-Page Sprint Retrospective
 A concise reflection (≈1 page) covering: